Visit the south of Madagascar

 LA RESERVE RENIALA is a reserve located near the sea, in the Baobab forest of South-West MADAGASCAR, at the exit of the village of Mangily which is 27 km from Tuléar.
 The reserve covers an area of 60 hectares.

-This area has an exceptional flora and fauna richness with more than 1000 endemic plant species with remarkable xerophytic adaptations (to the dry climate), many endemic birds including Uratelornis and Monias, reptiles, turtles: Astrochelys, Pyxis, lizards, snakes …, mouse lemurs…
+This area has an exceptional flora and fauna richness with more than 1000 endemic plant species with remarkable xerophytic adaptations (to the dry climate), many endemic birds including Uratelornis and Monias, reptiles, turtles: Astrochelys, Pyxis, lizards, snakes, and mouse lemurs.

 We have 11 salaried Malagasy employees: two guides for the botanical trail, two guides for the birds, two gardeners, two caretakers, a person in charge of reception and ticket sales, a person in charge of the maintenance of the natural fence, an environmental manager.